Man shoots and kills wife, then himself outside Memphis grocery store

 As the officer took cover, the suspect pointed a gun at the officer and yelled for the officer to kill him.
 The man then fatally shot himself, Macon-Moore said.

 The woman was pronounced dead at the scene, while the man was pronounced dead at a local hospital.
-Police did not provide their names, but they were identified by local media as Chatoya and Rodriguez Hunter.
+Police did not provide their names.

-Tim Brown, president of the Delta Division for Kroger said in a statement that the store is assisting the police, and grief counselors were onsite to help store workers with the “tragic incident.”

-Reporting by Tim Ghianni; Editing by Mary Wisniewski, Lisa Lambert and Andrew Hay
+A representative for Kroger was not immediately available for comment.
+(Reporting by Tim Ghianni; Editing by Mary Wisniewski and Lisa Lambert)